mersalas/ecosa/README.md

 ## Colab notebooks:

-- ecoli and saureus: contain the codes used in the model development
+- [ecoli](https://github.com/mersalas/ecosa/blob/main/ecoli.ipynb) and [saureus](https://github.com/mersalas/ecosa/blob/main/saureus.ipynb): contain the codes used in the model development
-- ecoli_test and saureus_test: codes for vote model; data can be replaced with your own to do peptide activity prediction and feature importance identification
+- [ecoli_test](https://github.com/mersalas/ecosa/blob/main/ecoli_test.ipynb): codes for vote model; data can be replaced with your own to make peptide activity prediction and important feature identification
-- saureus_test: codes for stack model
+- [saureus_test](https://github.com/mersalas/ecosa/blob/main/saureus_test.ipynb): codes for stack model
-- ecoli_uhl_test: codes for the model used in paper, [Enhancing the antibacterial activities of ultrashort histidine-based lipopeptides by selecting an optimum cationic side chain with the aid of computational methods](https://ssrn.com/abstract=4710010)
+- [ecoli_uhl_test](https://github.com/mersalas/ecosa/blob/main/ecoli_uhl_test.ipynb): codes for the model used in the paper, [Enhancing the antibacterial activities of ultrashort histidine-based lipopeptides by selecting an optimum cationic side chain with the aid of computational methods](https://ssrn.com/abstract=4710010)

 ## How to cite:
 ```bibtex